yfLCJCXR/AttractingContributors-Hometown/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Please add your favourite singer?.

-# List of place
+# List of singers/artists
-- mamemame saisai
-- Gusto
+1.